-Glazing (or a lack of it) can also form a key part of a door’s security.
+Glazing (or a lack of it) can also form a key part of an external door’s security.
 Laminated glass will offer superior security to ordinary glass – it consists of two sheets of glass either side of a sheet of laminate, which will stand up to all but the most well-resourced break-in attempts.

 All external doors should be fitted with a cylindrical ‘Yale-style’ lock, as well as a traditional five-lever mortice deadlock.
 Ideally, you’ll want to keep this unlocked while you’re in the house, as you don’t want to have to look for it should a fire break out.